insure logo

 However, there are some things to look out for when hiring a public adjuster.

-While most adjusters will be fair and honest, every profession has a few individuals who do not live up to their industry standards, which is why it is important to work with a reputable adjuster that is licensed and can legally provide their services.
+While most adjusters will be fair and honest, every profession has a few individuals who do not live up to their industry standards, which is why it is important to work with a reputable adjuster who is licensed and can legally provide their services.
 A public adjuster’s fee is based on a certain percentage of your settlement’s total value, so some adjusters may be tempted to exaggerate the value of your claim to secure a larger chunk of money for themselves.

 How much it costs to hire a public insurance adjuster